indraneeldutta/farmerMarket/README.md

  2. Run `bundle install` to install the necessary packages

 ## Testing
 Test are written in Rspec.
-Add necessary scenarios to test multiple cases and Run `rake`.
+Add necessary scenarios to `spec\farmermarket_spec.rb` file to test multiple cases and Run `rake`.